๐Ÿ—บ๏ธGeospatial Engineering

 • Common in construction and mining where centimeter-level precision matters more than global compatibility

-• Must document transformation parameters to convert back to standard systems—losing this metadata makes your data nearly useless to others
+• Must document transformation parameters (origin coordinates, rotation, scale factor) to convert back to standard systems.
+Losing this metadata makes your data nearly useless to anyone outside the project.

 Quick Reference Table